Canoeing is a wonderful outdoor adventure. Paddling on the water can feel like a world away and gives a great chance to disconnect from the everyday.

 Normally, you’ll be two persons in a canoe.

-The person sat at the back is the one doing the most steering and with the main muscles.
-Work together to paddle opposite sides of the boat to roughly keep in a straight line.
+The person sat at the back is the one doing most of the steering and with the main muscles.
+Work together to paddle on opposite sides of the boat to keep going forward in a straight line.
 Keep paddling on “your” side until one of you decides they would like to change sides, then both swap at the same time.

-The paddle has a T-shaped handle on one end and the paddle on the other.
-Take the paddle by the T with one hand and the other should be placed closer to the paddle – the paddle goes into the water on the opposite side that is holding the T.
+The paddle has a T-shaped handle on one end and the blade on the other.
+Take the paddle by the T with one hand and the other should be placed on the shaft closer to the blade – the blade goes into the water on the opposite side from the hand that is holding the T.

 Reach forward and dunk the paddle into the water a little forward of where you’re sitting and pull back towards the rear of the canoe in a straight line.
 Switch sides when you get tired and always change at the same time so that you are each paddling on a different side.

-For a gentle turn, when the paddle is in the water, make a wide stroke, like a semi-circle or a D shape and you’ll turn slightly towards the opposite side that you are paddling.
+For a gentle turn, put the blade into the water further away from the canoe, making a wide stroke like a semi-circle or a D shape, and you’ll turn gently towards the opposite side that you are paddling.
 The wider your stroke, the more you will turn.

 For larger turns, such as when launching or landing, put the blade into the water just behind you and push away and to the front of the canoe.
 Called a “J” turn, this will turn you sharply towards the same side that you are paddling.
 This will also slow you down.